 '''

-$ wget http://bottlepy.org/bottle.py
+$ curl -0 http://bottlepy.org/bottle.py

+$ 2to3 -w bottle.py # Python 3.x users only!

 '''

 This will get you the latest development snapshot that includes all the new features.
-If you prefer a more stable environment, you should stick with the stable releases.
-These are available on PyPi and can be installed via pip (recommended), easy_install or your package manager:
+If you prefer a more stable environment, you should stick with a stable release.
+These are available on PyPi and can be installed via pip (recommended), easy\install or your Linux distributions package manager: